diego-conti/hlidskjalf/README.md

 In this case, the first three columns of the computation file correspond to the first three columns of the work script output, taken in the same order.

-### Replacement rules
-Output column specification may contain replacement rules, as in

-	columns 7 {
-		output 5
-		replacement {
-			match Odin
-			with Alfaðir
-		}
-	}

-This has the effect of replacing every occurrence of Odin in column 5 with Alfaðir, when reading work script output.
-To define more than one replacement rule, use curly braces, as in

-	columns 7 {
-		output 5 {
-			replacement {
-				match gold
-				with Sifjar haddr
-			}
-			replacement {
-				match sky
-				with Ymis haus
-			}
-		}
-	}

-### Omit rules
-The schema file can also contain patterns of the form:

-	omitrules {
-		condition {
-			column 6
-			contains Huginn
-		}
-		condition {
-			column 5
-			match Muninn
-		}
-	}

-The effect of this declaration is to ignore, when reading work script output, every row such that either column 6 contains the string Huginn or column 5 matches exactly the string Muninn.

 ### Range columns
 Input columns may contain ranges, as in the following: